mkdecisiondev/devdocs/aws/advanced-topics/s3-signed-url/s3-signed-url.md

 * `Expires` is how long the created URL is good for, in milliseconds.
 After that time has elapsed, the URL is no longer usable.
 In general we want to set this number as low as possible so as to still be useful.
 However, since after we first deploy this function we'll be testing it using Postman, we need to give ourselves some time to copy the generated URL from our response and paste it into Postman for a new request.
 When we are ready to actually call the URL via a the browser, we can shorten the time.
 * `ContentType` is the format in which the uploaded file will be sent to S3. `octet-stream` designates that it will be encoded as binary.
 It is necessary to have this set in the Lambda function and in the front end function or else we will receive a "403 Forbidden" error when we try to call the URL from the browser.

-Now that we've set up our function to generate a URL, we are going to wrap it in a promise.
+Now that we've set up our function to generate a URL, we are going to wrap it in a Promise.
 The reason for doing this is that when we return information to the client, it needs to be in the valid syntax of a response to an HTTP request.
-We want to make sure our Lambda function does not create this response object until `getSignedUrl` resolves and the URL exists.
+We want to make sure our Lambda function does not create this response object until `getSignedUrl()` resolves and the URL exists.
 Here's what the "promisified" function looks like:

 ```javascript
 const signedUrlPromise = new Promise(function(resolve, reject) {